PPeltola/CellScatter-predictor/README.md

 # CellScatter Predictor

 MVP implementation of the tool developed by the CellScatter group for the University of Helsinki Data Science Project (spring -23) course.
 Some project notebooks used to develop the machine learning models used in the tool can be found [here](https://github.com/K123AsJ0k1/CellScatter).
+The goal is to eventually make this tool available on PyPI, but the current MVP version is only available here as a download.

 ## Installation